Interest Rates Are Forcing Discipline Back Into Australian Small Caps

 Energy Markets Reflect Structural Tightness

-Australia remains well positioned within this framework.
-A stable legal framework, a deep resource base, and proximity to Asian demand centres continue to support capital flows into energy-related assets.
+Australia is well positioned within this framework.
+A stable legal environment, a deep resource base, and proximity to Asian demand centres continue to attract capital flows into energy-related assets.
+For investors in Australian small cap funds, this reinforces the relevance of energy exposure as part of a diversified portfolio, particularly where earnings are grounded in real economy demand rather than sentiment.

 Refining Assets as Strategic Infrastructure

-Australia’s remaining refinery capacity, represented by Ampol and Viva Energy, holds strategic importance within the domestic energy system.
-These assets supply a meaningful portion of fuel demand and operate within a regional pricing framework linked to Singapore crack spreads.
+Australia's remaining refinery capacity, represented by Ampol and Viva Energy, holds strategic importance within the domestic energy system.
+These assets supply a meaningful portion of domestic fuel demand and operate within a regional pricing framework linked to Singapore crack spreads.

-“They provide somewhere in the region of 20 to 25% of Australia’s domestic fuel consumption.”
+As Emanuel Datt noted: "These refinery assets have proven to be critical for Australia's energy security.
+They provide somewhere in the region of 20 to 25% of Australia's domestic fuel consumption."

-“We have seen these spreads blow out significantly with supply interruptions, and we expect a strong earnings uplift.” - Emanuel noted.
+"Margins are heavily correlated with Singaporean oil cracks, being the spread between refined products and crude oil.
+We have seen these spreads blow out significantly with supply interruptions, and we expect a strong earnings uplift," Emanuel noted.

 Thermal Coal Markets and Substitution Dynamics